|

 the upbringing of such children by their families by providing

-appropriate services including assistance in cash or in kind.
+appropriate services including assistance in cash or in

 The Children (Scotland) Act 1995 s29 and the Regulation

-of Care (Scotland) Act 2001 s73 provide for throughcare support
+of Care (Scotland) Act 2001 s73 provide for throughcare

-for children and young people.
+support for children and young people.

-However, the entitlement to support for the families of asylum
+However, the entitlement to support for the families of

-seeker children under this legislation has been compromised
+asylum seeker children under this legislation has been compromised

-in some circumstances by the Immigration and Asylum Act (IAA)1999,
+in some circumstances by the Immigration and Asylum Act

-the Nationality, Immigration and Asylum Act (NIAA)2002, the
+(IAA)1999, the Nationality, Immigration and Asylum Act (NIAA)2002,

-2004 and the Immigration, Asylum and Nationality Act 2006.
+Act 2004 and the Immigration, Asylum and Nationality Act

 It should be noted that the British Government has placed

-a reservation on the UN Convention on the Rights of the Child
+a reservation on the UN Convention on the Rights of the

-to be compromised by immigration legislation.
+these are deemed to be compromised by immigration legislation.

-The Children’s Commissioner in Scotland includes in her jurisdiction
+The Children's Commissioner in Scotland includes in her

-all children living in Scotland, regardless of their immigration
+jurisdiction all children living in Scotland, regardless

-for Children and Young People.
+Commissioner for Children and Young People.
 (SCCYP).

 index